 Trade in Services

 • The IMF participates in the Inter-Agency Task Force on Statistics of International Trade in Services (ITFSITS).
-The ITFSITS has revised the Manual on Statistics of International Trade in Services (MSITS) in accordance with revisions to the 2008 SNA and BPM6.
-The 2010 MSITS is scheduled to be approved by the United Nations Statistical Commission at its meeting in February 2010.
-The IMF promotes the development and improvement of data on international trade in services as an integral part of its activities related to the implementation of the IMF's Balance of Payments Manual.
-These efforts also include i) activities undertaken in this area by the IMF Committee on Balance of Payments Statistics; and ii) organization of and participation in in-country and regional seminars on statistics of international trade in services, in collaboration with Inter-Agency Task Force partners.
+The ITFSITS has revised the Manual on Statistics of International Trade in Services (MSITS) in accordance with revisions to the 2008 SNA and the sixth edition of the IMF's Balance of Payments and International Investment Position Manual (BPM6).
+The 2010 MSITS was approved by the United Nations Statistical Commission at its meeting in February 2010.
+The IMF promotes the development and improvement of data on international trade in services as an integral part of its activities relating to the implementation of the BPM6.
+These efforts include the organization of and participation in regional seminars on statistics of international trade in services, in collaboration with other ITFSITS members.

 • The IMF has been collecting quarterly data on the currency composition of official foreign exchange reserves (COFER) since the 1960s from individual countries on a strict confidentiality basis, with dissemination limited to selected aggregates only.
 The database distinguishes official reserves denominated in U.S. dollars, euros, pounds sterling, Japanese yen, Swiss francs, and other currencies.
-In response to heightened policy and public interest, the IMF launched the quarterly publication of aggregate COFER data on its website on December 21, 2005. (http://www-stg-ext/external/np/sta/cofer/eng/index.htm).
+In response to heightened policy and public interest, the IMF launched the quarterly publication of aggregate COFER data on its website on December 21, 2005 (www.imf.org/external/np/sta/cofer/eng/index.htm).
 Before this launch, annual aggregate COFER data had only been published in the IMF's Annual Reports.
-The published data are presented in aggregate form for each currency for three groupings: all countries, industrial countries, and developing countries.
+The published data are presented in aggregate form for each currency for three groupings: world, advanced economies, and emerging and developing economies.
 The classification of countries and the definition of foreign exchange reserves follow those currently used in the IMF's IFS.

 External Debt Statistics

-• In collaboration with the IMF, the World Bank launched in 2004 a Quarterly External Debt Database that now offers access to external debt statistics of 61 countries that disseminate external debt data according to the requirements of the IMF's Special Data Dissemination Standard, and to gross public external debt statistics of 30 countries that provide their data according to the recommendations of the IMF's General Data Dissemination System.
-The IMF in collaboration with the BIS, OECD, and the World Bank launched the Joint External Debt Hub (JEDH) website in March 2006, bringing together external debt statistics produced from creditor/market sources together with debtor sources.
-This last source is taken from the Quarterly External Database.
-The JEDH website is found http://www.jedh.org
+• In collaboration with the IMF, the World Bank launched in 2004 a Quarterly External Debt Database (www.worldbank.org/qeds) that offers access to external debt statistics of 63 countries that disseminate external debt data according to the requirements of the IMF's Special Data Dissemination Standard (SDDS), and to gross public external debt statistics of about 32 countries that provide data according to the recommendations of the IMF's General Data Dissemination System (GDDS).
+The IMF in collaboration with the BIS, OECD, and the World Bank launched the Joint External Debt Hub (JEDH) website in March 2006, bringing together external debt statistics produced from creditor/market sources for over 200 economies together with debtor sources taken from the Quarterly External Database.
+The JEDH website can be found at www.jedh.org.

 • The IMF participates in the Inter-Secretariat Working Group on Price Statistics (IWGPS) and, the Technical Expert Group for Producer Price Indices (TEG-PPI) Program.
 The IMF continues to play a major role in the development and implementation of price statistics manuals, chairing the IWGPS in 2005 and 2006, publishing French and Spanish versions of the CPI Manual in 2006, Russian in 2007, and Chinese in 2008.
 The IMF edited and published the Export and Import Price Index Manual of the IWGPS in 2009, available in softcopy at http://www.imf.org/external/np/sta/tegeipi/index.htm.
 The IMF supports an initiative by the OECD to draft a House Price Index Handbook, following an OECD-IMF Workshop in 2006 on Real Estate Price Indices.